tevintchuinkam/dfs/README.md

 ## Design

 TDFS is designed to have one master who keeps track of file chucks locations in memory.
-The file chunks are stored in chunk servers.
+The file files are stored in file servers.

 ### Master

-### Chunk Server
+### File Server

-### Chunks
+### Files

 ## Optimizations